kubernetes-csi/csi-driver-smb/docs/read-from-secret.md

 # Read cloud config from Kubernetes secrets

+- Available driver version: `v0.7.0` or above

-Since `v1.15.0`, Azure cloud provider supports [reading the cloud config from Kubernetes secrets](https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/cloud-provider-config.md#setting-azure-cloud-provider-from-kubernetes-secrets).
+This driver also supports [reading the cloud config from Kubernetes secrets](https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/cloud-provider-config.md#setting-azure-cloud-provider-from-kubernetes-secrets).
 The secret is a serialized version of `azure.json` file with key cloud-config.
 The secret should be put in `kube-system` namespace and its name should be `azure-cloud-provider`.

 ### How to convert cloud config to a Kubernetes secret
 1.  create `azure.json` file and fill in all necessary fields, refer to [Cloud provider config](https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/cloud-provider-config.md), and here is an [example](https://github.com/andyzhangx/demo/blob/master/aks-engine/deployment/etc/kubernetes/azure.json)